labifrancis/slack-age-bot/README.md

 ## Slack Age BOT

-This is a Slack age bit built with Golang
+This is a Slack age bot built with Golang